VzBoT3D/docs/docs/vz235_alu/index.md

 is built around the popular Creality Ender 3 bed, but is not limited to this size: the frame can be scaled up or down to fit the individual builder's requirements.

-This build differs from the [Vz235 - Printed Version](../vz235_printed) just in the part that gantry and z-assembly is replaced by manufactured aluminium pieces.
+This build differs from the [VzBot 235 - Printed Version](../vz235_printed) just in the part that gantry and z-assembly is replaced by manufactured aluminium pieces.

 On how to print the files for this printer please refer to [print settings](../general/misc-info/print-settings)